ivangolt/pytorch_project_template/README.md

 # TO DO:
 - Reduce on plateau
-- early stoppin
+- early stopping
-- argparse inference
+- argparse inference - Done
 - using calculate_metric() in train_class
 - batch_inference
+- add graphics of training